learn-co-curriculum/ruby-advanced-class-methods-readme/README.md

 end
 ```

-Like in any class method, `self` refers to the class itself so we can call `self.new` to
-piggyback, wrap, or extend the functionality of `Person.new`––when I call
-`Person.new_from_csv`, who is receiving the method call?
+Like in any class method, `self` refers to the class itself so we can call `self.new` to piggyback, wrap, or extend the functionality of `Person.new`.
+When we call `Person.new_from_csv`, who is receiving the method call?
 It's the `Person` class itself.
 Therefore, `self` in this context is `Person`.
-We parse the raw data, create an instance,
-and assign the data to the corresponding instance properties.
+We parse the raw data, create an instance, and assign the data to the corresponding instance properties.

 Why do this?
 If we need to be able to create people from CSVs, why not just build that
 directly into `#initialize`?
 Well, the honest answer is because we don't always want to